Sorry, there are no events.

 Take the plunge and discover Waterbury’s state parks, reservoir, swimming holes, and the Winooski River.
 Swim, jump, dive, paddle, and fish; come up for air and take in our uncommonly pure natural environment.
 Water: it’s in our name.

 Looking forward to spending a calm day at the beach, relaxing with a good read or taking time with family?
 Waterbury Center State Park is located on a 90-acre peninsula, surrounded by a reservoir created by the Civilian Conservation Corps in the 1930s.
-Open from Memorial Day to Columbus Day weekend, 10 am to sunset, you’ll find many amenities including a swimming area, picnicking, grills, boat rentals, restrooms, and changing areas.
-A universally accessible trail includes two fishing platforms.
-A boat ramp allows access by motorboats, which are permitted with speed restrictions, but leave Rover at home – pets are prohibited.
+Open from Memorial Day to Columbus Day weekend, 10 am to sunset, amenities include a swimming area, picnicking, grills, boat rentals, restrooms, and changing areas.
+A universally accessible trail includes two fishing platforms, and a boat ramp allows access by motorboats, which are permitted with speed restrictions, but leave Rover at home – pets are prohibited.
 Enjoy the plants and animals on the Nature Trail, and then hop aboard a kayak, canoe, paddleboat, or stand-up paddle board and cool off on 850 acres of water.
 Never paddled before?
 Sign up for lessons at the Park with Umiak Outdoor Outfitters.

-If you have a little more time to enjoy the sun and stars and would like the convenience of tent or trailer camp sites, hot showers, lean-tos, or cabins, consider camping at Little River State Park, which is located on the opposite side of Waterbury Reservoir.
-Within the park, explore the early 1800s when about 50 families settled the area, leaving evidence of cemeteries, sawmill remains, town roads, bridges and cellar holes that have withstood the test of time.
-Spend the day swimming, soaking in the sun at the beach, fishing, or boating; nature programs, a museum, boat rentals, a ball field, hiking trails and play areas cater to every age and level of energy.
+If you would like the convenience of tent or trailer camp sites, hot showers, lean-tos, or cabins, consider camping at Little River State Park, located on the opposite side of Waterbury Reservoir.
+Explore the early 1800s when about 50 families settled the area, leaving evidence of cemeteries, sawmills, town roads, and cellar holes that have withstood the test of time.
+Swim, lay on the beach, fish, rent a boat, or hike; enjoy nature programs, a museum, a ball field, and play areas - there's something for every age.
 Pets are permitted at Little River.
-Before you go grab wraps and sandwiches to go at the Apple Core Luncheonette and Brew at Cold Hollow, or visit the Cabot Farmers’ Store for wine, beer, cheese and crackers.
-Want to grill?
-Stop in to one of Waterbury’s supermarkets and stock up on food to grill.

 Seeking thrills and chills in the water?
 Check out the Bolton Potholes, one of Vermont’s most preeminent swimming holes.
 These large, round, rock “bowls” are located on the Joiner Brook falls about six miles west of Waterbury.
 Head to the Smiley School where you’ll find parking.
 Water shoes are recommended for climbing on the rugged bank.
-Pack some beverages (glass bottles are prohibited) on a hot, sunny day, and don’t forget a trash bag to help contain and remove your rubbish.
-If you’d like to mix it up with some dry land adventure, fly through the canopy on the ropes course at the Bolton Valley Adventure Center.
+Pack some beverages (glass bottles are prohibited) on a hot, sunny day, and don’t forget a trash bag to remove your rubbish.
+If you’d like to mix it up with some dry land adventure, check out the summer activities at Bolton Valley.

 If you decide to go it alone, here are some spots where you may be most likely to come up with your own fine kettle of fish: